rossgeesman/catapult/README.md

 ## Improvements
 Both the BreedsController and TagsController have a stats action.
 If I had more time, I would have DRYed this up by adding a seperate StatsController to handle serving up stats for both Tags and Breeds.

+Additionally, I would like to set up ActiveModel::Serializer for formatting JSON responses rather than doing it directly in controller methods.

-I also should have cleaned up tests by using a library like FactoryGirl to make creation of future test fixtures less messy.
+Tests could be cleaned up further by using a library like FactoryGirl to make creation of future test fixtures less messy.